BTC, ETH, BNB, SOL, ADA, XRP, DOT, DOGE, AVAX, SHIB

-The sharp drop has resulted in cryptocurrency cross-liquidations of more than $ 750 million over the 24-hour period, but funding rates on exchanges remain high.
-This suggests that the sale may not be over yet.
+Long-term investors seem to view the recent drop as an excellent buying opportunity.
+A recent MicroStrategy presentation showed that the company bought 7,002 Bitcoin (BTC) at an average price of $ 59,187.
+That increased the MicroStrategy’s total holdings at 121,044 Bitcoin, purchased at an average price of around $ 29,534 per coin.

-Most likely, Bitcoin’s monthly close for November will not reach analyst PlanB’s worst-case scenario of $ 98,000.
-This will be the first time the model has accurately predicted month-end price levels for August, September, and October.
-However, the creator of the stock-to-flow model believes that the $ 100,000 target for Bitcoin in this halving cycle still holds.
+However, the analysis resource Material Scientist, cited data from the order book, said “A lot of liquidity has been taken from Bitcoin” and warned that “stop hunters” may try to shake weak hands with a fall.

-Is the current dip a mouth watering Black Friday bargain or the beginning of a short-term bearish phase?
+Is the current recovery a bullish trap or the beginning of a sustained relief rally?
 Let’s study the charts of the top 10 cryptocurrencies to find out.

 BTC / USDT